The ABCs of Anarchism: Composition

 The EP, whose name is taken from the 1929 Alexander Berkman book of the same name, makes extensive use of sampling of pop songs and themes from movies and TV.
 The EP's overall effect has been described as sounding like "Rauschenberg-like musical collages".
 Lyrically, it focuses on children's media as well as political theory, and criticizes PBS, the BBC, WWF (since renamed the WWE), Noam Chomsky, George Bush, and Doris Lessing.

 Negativland described the 13-minute long title track as a "simultaneously informative and confused trolley tour through the backlot of an often misunderstood political point of view".
 It includes loops of songs by Chumbawamba, interspersed with samples of music by the Spice Girls, the Sex Pistols, Ice Cube, James Brown, and Elvis Costello, in addition to samples from film and television (including M*A*S*H* and the children's television show Teletubbies).
 It also samples Chumbawamba's hit "Tubthumping" and combines it with a sample of Chic's "Good Times".
-The second track, "Smelly Water", discusses the issue of water pollution and extensively samples Chumbawamba's "Drip Drip Drip", from their 1997 album Tubthumper. "© Is for Stupid" is an adaptation by Weatherman (David Wills, a member of Negativland) of the title track and includes samples of the Cookie Monster (from Sesame Street), Tinky Winky (from Teletubbies), and American rapper Ice Cube; it has been described as an "electro track" that is "slightly more coherent" than the original version.
+The second track, "Smelly Water", discusses the issue of water pollution and extensively samples Chumbawamba's "Drip Drip Drip", from their 1997 album Tubthumper. "© Is for Stupid" is an adaptation by Jonathan Land (“DJ Dr. J Land”, a member of Negativland at the time) of the title track and includes samples of the Cookie Monster (from Sesame Street), Tinky Winky (from Teletubbies), and American rapper Ice Cube; it has been described as an "electro track" that is "slightly more coherent" than the original version.

 Release

 Beginning in April 1999, copies of the album were available through mail order; the official release date was initially announced as May 23, 1999.
 The album was ultimately released by Seeland Records on April 27, 1999, in both compact disc and digital formats.
-It was also made available as a free digital download on the group's website, Chumba.com.
+The title track was also made available as a free digital download on Chumbawamba's website, Chumba.com.
 Physical copies of the album included a mock children's storybook as an album booklet.